“Early on the first day of the week, while it was still dark, Mary Magdalene went to the tomb and saw that the stone had been removed.” John 20:1

 Okay and the aha moment – Jesus loves to encourage us on the brink of our illness, He wants to set us free from the imprisonment of our addictions, He wants to bring light in the darkness of our depression and when we feel hopeless and He says to us, “Don’t be afraid” I’m your living God and will stand by you* (my insertion); I do not know the pain that you are experiencing, nor the battle that you are facing – I do know we serve a LIVING God who goes before us, follows after us and uplifts us.
 Be encouraged loved ones!

 Because He Lives,

 Betty Alvarez Ham

 P.S.
-Support us when you shop at smile.amazon.com/ch/77-0388915.
-You shop and Amazon donates to City Impact.
+You can support us when you shop at smile.amazon.com/ch/77-0388915 and Amazon donates to City Impact.